Thermostatistics, information, subjectivity, why is this association so disturbing?: Abstract

 \section{Abstract}

 Although information theory resolves inconsistencies (known under the form of famous enigmas) of the traditional approach of thermostatistics, its place in the corresponding literature is not what it deserves.
-This is interpreted as being mainly due to epistemological rather than scientific reasons: the subjectivity introduced into physics is perceived as a problem.
-This paper attempts to expose and clarify where exactly this subjectivity lies: in the representation of the reality and in probabilistic inference.
+This article supports the idea that this is mainly due to epistemological rather than scientific reasons: the subjectivity introduced into physics is perceived as a problem.
+Here is an attempt to expose and clarify where exactly this subjectivity lies: in the representation of the reality and in probabilistic inference.
 Two aspects which have been integrated into the practice of science for a long time and which should no longer frighten anyone, but which become explicit with information theory.